 Given the nature of the coronavirus pandemic, paid sick leave is facing scrutiny at the federal level.
 For example, on March 19th, the Families First Coronavirus Response Act passed into law and will take effect in early April.
 This act will provide two sources of paid leave to employees in the U.S.

 - Emergency Paid Sick Leave Act (EPSLA) Under this act, employers with less than 500 employees must give employees paid time off for a specific set of reasons related to COVID-19.
 The amount of paid leave a full-time employee can take is 80 hours.
 Part-time employees can take paid leave for the average number of hours worked over a two-week period.

 - Emergency Family and Medical Leave Expansion Act (EFMLEA) Under this act, employers with less than 500 employees must provide paid time off to employees who need to care for a minor due to COVID-19 emergency closures.
 This can include the closing of a school or child care facility.
 While the duration of this time off is 12 weeks maximum, the first 10 days may be unpaid.

 Questions About Paid Time Off?
 Contact a San Diego Employment Lawyer to Learn More

 With the coronavirus spreading in California, many employees within the state face uncertainties.
-Our firm aims to help clients navigate these uncertainties in regards to employment law.
+Our firm aims to help clients navigate these uncertainties in regard to employment law.
 To learn more about paid time off in California, contact our offices today.
-You can reach us by phone at (619) 273-3431 or by leaving us a message online.
+You can reach us by phone at (619) 941-0667 or by leaving us a message online.